– by George Dyke….

 We gathered at the McDonalds at Jane St. and Major MacKenzie Dr. just east of HWY 400.
-Starting participants included Larry Lewis, Steve Loria, Jim Sciberas, Jeff Teerlinck and his neighbor Martin, Roland Voegele, Angus MacDougald and his brother, Kay MacInnes, Nebo Djurdjevic, Gord Linkletter and Fanny Gragor, and Seitse Elsinga and and my amazingly spry 92 year old mom (Ruth Dyke).
-Quite a feat considering people came farm as far away as Beamsville, Waterloo, and Verona (near Kingston).
-We even had a surprise participants John and his mom Mary-Anne arrive in their VW Passat.
+Starting participants included Larry Lewis, Steve Loria, Jim Sciberas, Jeff Teerlinck and his neighbour Martin, Roland Voegele, Angus MacDougald and his brother, Kay MacInnes, Nebo Djurdjevic, Gord Linkletter and Fanny Gragor, and Sietse Elsinga and my amazingly spry 92-year-old mom (Ruth Dyke).
+Quite a feat considering people came from as far away as Beamsville, Waterloo, and Verona (near Kingston).
+We even had surprise participants John and his mom Mary-Anne arrive in their VW Passat.
 Mary-Anne and her husband used to own a DS in the 70’s and the idea of tagging along on a Citroën event sounded most appealing!

 We managed a stop at the Wellington County Brewing Company in Guelph and while they had finished their tasting sessions for the day, that didn’t prevent us from having a tailgate party in the parking lot, doing a little “tech talk” and taking a closer look at the cars on the trip.
 John Dreger came over from Kitchener to join us.
 (Actually, John went originally to Terra Nova hoping to get some action shots of us on the twisty turns, but missed us there and caught up to us in Guelph).